Prince Rupert Community Water System

 The City of Prince Rupert and our partners at Northern Health are working to ensure the community is well informed about the potential for lead to leach into your water supply from business or residential plumbing systems containing lead.
 The City has developed a number of resources to help you better understand local water quality, and the best steps to take if you don't know whether lead is present in your home or business plumbing system.
 See below for further information:

-Following the Boil Water Notice issued in December of 2018, City has developed an After Incident Report that summarizes the incident and provides Lessons Learned for consideration during future incidents.
+Following the Boil Water Notice issued in December of 2018, City issued an After Incident Report that summarizes the incident and provides Lessons Learned for consideration during future incidents.
 That report is linked below:

 In the event of a drinking water quality concern or emergency, a Water Quality Advisory, Boil Water Notice, or Do Not Use Water Notice would be issued by the Northern Health Authority.
 This notice would be placed on the home page of the City's website as part of a larger media and public notification effort.